Skip to main content

 • β€’Dig over empty beds when ground allows

-Weather to Expect
+Weather

 Expect hard frosts and possible snow.
 Ground often frozen or waterlogged.
 Shortest days, but light is returning.